Farmers who care

 Our farmers understand that when they take good care of their cows, they get high quality milk.

 Farmers work closely with veterinarians and nutritionists to keep their cows healthy and comfortable.
-Dairy cows receive periodic check-ups, vaccinations, and prompt treatment of illness.
+This includes periodic check-ups, vaccinations, and prompt treatment of illness.

 Dairy farmers provide clean, dry bedding to their cows and access to food and water 24 hours a day.

-In Arizona, sophisticated cooling systems are in place to ensure the cows are comfortable.
+To combat the warm weather in Arizona, sophisticated cooling systems ensure the cows remain comfortable.

 Cow nutritionists formulate a well-rounded diet for the cows to enjoy.

-Calves are disbudded before eight weeks of age and that pain mitigation is used according to the veterinarian’s recommendation.
+Calves are disbudded before eight weeks of age.
+Early disbudding and veterinarian-guided pain management ensure ethical treatment.